Accueil » Tips » Lacto-fermentation: 4 lacto-fermented foods to get started

 Sourdough bread, a good lacto-fermented product

-Natural sourdough starter is obtained from the fermentation of cereals.
+Natural sourdough is obtained from the fermentation of cereals.
 Traditionally it is made from wheat or rye flour.
 After adding water and salt, fermentation begins.
 Fermentation may generate antioxidants and prebiotic compounds, as suggested by this study.

 4. Miso